Dexter Cattle, Cows - Ideal Small Cattle Breeds for Homesteading on Small Farms

 Dexters are good beef animals, producing good quality cuts.
 The meat is lean and the meat to bone ratio is excellent.
 Another advantage is that the smaller joints make home-freezing much easier.

-A 3 year old steer would reach a killing out weight of 460 kgs.
+A 3 year old steer would reach a killing out weight of 460 kg.
 However, for intensive farming, which we don't support, this could be achieved in 12 months.
 They would reach 180 kg within 14 months which would be an acceptable weight for slaughter.

-Dexter Cattle: Feeding & Housing Dexters
+Dexter Cattle: Feeding and Housing Dexters

 Being much smaller than conventional cows they don't need as much space for pasture.
 A half acre of good green grass per animal, or 12 to 15 pounds of hay and a little grain each day is enough in temperate climates.
 They are good foragers and eat the same things as goats, and will even survive on rough pasture.
 However they will need good fencing, sheep fencing is good enough for Dexters.
 They will also need a constant supply of clean water and shelter from inclement weather.
 However, they are also able to live in the open in all types of weather, and TB and other diseases due to close housing are uncommon.